 After his space expedition, Rakesh Sharma continued to serve the Indian Air Force until 1987, when he retired.
 His love for flying, however, gave him a second innings as a pilot at Hindustan Aeronautics Limited.
 He officially hung his boots in 2001.

 What is your favourite bit of trivia about India’s first astronaut?
+You may also want to check out the list of famous firsts in space!
 The comments section is open for you to leave your thoughts.